slighter12/restaurant-business-hour/README.md

-# webpack-init
+# Using for search restaurant information.

-work for search restaurant information
+Web can be found at https://restaurantbusinesshour.herokuapp.com/